Prasannasaraf/FaceRecognitition/README.md

 # FaceRecognitition
-Feature level fusion of LBP and Gabor
+Feature level fusion of LBP and Gabor for FaceRecognition